The Islamic Arts Museum Malaysia (IAMM) is one of the best museums in Malaysia with over 7000 top quality artefacts from all over the Islamic world.

 Ticket Prices (2019 prices) are as follows:

 Senior Citizens (Malaysian 60 and over with ID) RM7.00

 Tickets are charged at RM12 & RM6 respectively when the Special Galleries are closed.

 You can find the location on this map:

 Jalan Lembah Perdana

 50480 Kuala Lumpur, Malaysia

-If you prefer you can walk using my Kuala Lumpur Lake Gardens Trail as a guide.
+Many of these attractions can be covered using my Kuala Lumpur Lake Gardens Trail as a guide.